Code-Institute-Submissions/Samuellevine1-Mile-stone-project/README.md

 ### Content and credits

 -   Content was written by the developer Samuel Levine with use of templates and samples from other sources.
-Template pieces used from Thomas McGee and examples used from rightly design
+Template pieces used from Thomas McGee.

-- Normalizing styles have used from Nicolas Gallagher and Jonathan Neal https://necolas.github.io/normalize.css/
+- Normalizing styles have used from Nicolas Gallagher and Jonathan Neal https://necolas.github.io/normalize.css/ and template css and design ideas used from free to focus book website.

 - Visual studio was used instead of Git Pod because of issues that it was having.
 This is why the code was commited in a different timeline.
 My mentor said I needed to make you aware that I was not aware of how to use VS and Git pod connectivity for commit history.